DIVNICK™ Operating Instructions

 Notice that I am still holding the head with thumb and forefinger, with the other fingers away from the shaft.
 A light grip promotes a wristy action, and you want your fingers safely away from the shaft to avoid pinching.

 In rare circumstances, the shaft may be difficult to collapse, especially if it is stored in its extended position, which we do not recommend.
-In almost all cases, it is because of improper technique…holding the club too tightly and not snapping it into concrete swiftly enough.
+In almost all cases, difficulty collapsing is because of improper technique…holding the head instead of the top of the shaft, or not snapping it into concrete swiftly enough.
 However, sometimes it may be necessary to apply heat to the outer section to expand it, then immediately re-striking it onto concrete before the inner section has a chance to get warm.
-You can heat it with a boiling cup of water, or with a heat gun...the kind used to remove wall paper.
+You can heat it with a boiling cup of water, or with a heat gun...the kind used to remove wall paper, or plumber's propane torch.
 Then immediately try to collapse it on a concrete surface using the above technique.
+This is the same idea as heating a jar lid to expand and loosen it.
+The head section locks on the first 3 ring-steps of the middle section, and the middle section locks on the first 2 steps of the grip section.
+So that is where you would concentrate the heat.
+Contact us if you have any questions about this.

-To adjust the loft , hold the club head in your left hand with the shaft tucked under your right arm.
-Be sure to look straight down on the marks as illustrated with the arrow.
-Do not view from an angle.
-Unscrew the locking lever (counter clockwise-indicated by white arrow) with your right hand 1 full turn, maybe 1 1/2.
-This allows the teeth in the transmission to pass each other as they are moved in opposite directions.
-Rotate the head first one way until it clicks, then the other way until it clicks again.
-Each PAIR of back-and-forth clicks automatically ADVANCES* the head ½ loft (an almost imperceptible 2 degrees) no matter which way you click first.
-Ratchet back and forth until the index arrow on the head points to the desired loft, then re-tighten the nut (clockwise).
+To adjust the loft , right handed players hold the club head in your left hand with the shaft tucked under your right arm as illustrated.
+Be sure to look straight down on the dial as illustrated with the black arrow in this picture so you can read the dial accurately.
+Unscrew the locking lever (counter clockwise-indicated by white arrow) with your right hand 1 full turn, no more than 1 1/2 turns .
+This allows the teeth in the transmission to pass each other as they move in opposite directions.
+Rotate the head first one direction until it clicks.
+Then rotate the head the other direction until it clicks again.
+Each PAIR of back-and-forth clicks automatically ADVANCES* the head ½ loft (an almost imperceptible 2 degrees on this small dial) no matter which way you click first.
+Ratchet back and forth until the index arrow on the head points to the desired loft, then re-tighten the nut (clockwise) thumb-tight.
+It only has to hold for one shot, so you don't need wrench-leverage.
+Be aware that it takes more force to initially unscrew it than to tighten it because of what is called "static-friction".
+Be sure to read more about this in the lubrication instructions below.

-NOTE: When you click it up one direction, it moves 5 lofts (20 degrees).
-When you click it back, at moves 4 1/2 lofts (18 degrees).
+Here is a little more detail about what happens when you click each direction.
+When you click it UP one click, it moves 5 lofts (20 degrees).
+When you click it back DOWN one click, at moves 4 1/2 lofts (18 degrees).
 That is a half-loft gain.
-But that is barely noticeable on the small radius with the index marks.
+But that is barely noticeable on the small radius dial with the index marks.
 At first glance, without reading the above paragraph carefully, some customers have wondered if their club is broken...thinking the return click is bringing it back to the same position where they started.
-But it does, in fact, advance with ever pair of clicks.
+But it does, in fact, ADVANCE with every PAIR of clicks (it decreases 1/2 loft for lefties).

-CAUTION: While playing, do not unscrew the lever more than two turns in order to avoid losing parts in the grass.
-Make sure the lever is tight during storage.
+While playing, do not unscrew the lever more than 1 1/2 turns in order to avoid losing parts in the grass.
+Make sure the lever is tight during storage or non-use in your golf bag.

 That is the same technique used to adjust for every loft.
-Move directly to the desired position or below* it...then fine tune the adjustment by ratcheting up* to it in pairs of back-and-forth clicks.
+Move directly to the desired position or below* it...then fine tune the adjustment by ratcheting up* to the desired loft in pairs of back-and-forth clicks.
+WATCH THE VIDEO!

 The index lines are odd numbered clubs as marked, and the middle of the spaces between the lines are even clubs (2,4,6,8, and pitching wedge).
 Half-lofts are just above or below the lines as illustrated below.